 We’ve seen a number of images from the set of director Darren Aronofsky’s Biblical epic Noah thus far, giving us peeks at Russell Crowe as the titular hero and Logan Lerman in his period garb, but we’ve yet to see the film’s antagonist, Ray Winstone.
 That changes today, as the first images of Winstone’s character have landed online.
 We don’t know much about the role other than it’s that of Noah’s nemesis, but Winstone’s sporting some fairly bloody wounds so it appears that he gets into a skirmish of sorts at some point in the film.
 Liam Neeson and Liev Schreiber were reportedly considered for the role early on, but I think Winstone will make for a suitable baddie opposite Crowe.

 Hit the jump to check out the images.
 The film also stars Emma Watson, Jennifer Connelly, Anthony Hopkins, Douglas Booth, Anthony Hopkins, Kevin Durand, Martin Csokas and Mark Margolis.
 Noah opens March 28, 2014.
-[Update: More set images have surfaced of Crowe, Booth, and Lerman and are included after the jump]
+[Update: We've removed the unofficial images from the article.]

 How does one dress for a mass exodus onto a giant wooden ark that will be surrounded by rising flood waters for an indefinite period of time?
 Why, with homemade t-shirts, head wraps and fashionable boots!
 At least that’s what the cast of Darren Aronofsky’s Noah was wearing in these recent set photos.
 The images show off Jennifer Connelly and Emma Watson in costume on their way to/from set, along with titular star Russell Crowe short-sleeved and bearded.
 If you haven’t seen it yet, check out an image of the finished ark here; drafty!